albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 .. js:function:: setconsttable(table)

-sets the const table of the VM.
-And returns the previous const table.
+sets the const table of the VM; returns the previous const table.

 .. js:function:: assert(exp)